 Transition Plan.
 In order to achieve the Force of the Future, transition must begin now.
 The first priority is to establishing the information dominance necessary for the plan to work that will require resources to begin RDT&E.

 Army.
-Remove all remaining forces from Europe and maintain only one heavy Corps,. probably in Fort Hood.
+Pull the Corps out of Europe and maintain only one heavy Corps in Fort Hood.
 Stop production of M1 tanks and use existing tanks to maintain the heavy Corps in the near to mid-term.
 The heavy Corps will eventually be phased out.
 The Army will develop six medium highly mobile Divisions, organized to be easily deployable as separate brigades.

 Marine Corps.
 Continue development of the JSF(STOVL) and V-22 or next generation.
 Stop production of the AAAV, and work with the Navy on a LOHS concept of ship and craft capable to delivering combat power ashore.
 Concentrate on how to deliver precision munitions to areas with a minimum of personnel and equipment on the ground.
 The Marine Corps will take over the traditional UDT functions formerly provided by the SEALS.